winglang/wing/docs/contributing/03-stories/story-04.md

 > **Status**: Done

-This is the story of Monada Sprint 4.
+This is the story of Wing Cloud Sprint 4.
 It is told from the perspective of Mona Lisa, a 28-year-old programmer who works at a successful startup in San Francisco.
 Mona is the lead engineer at the backend team of her company.
 She loves her job and is very passionate about software and technology.
 She believes in the power of the cloud and open-source.
-She heard about Monada from a friend and registered to the beta program.
+She heard about Wing Cloud from a friend and registered to the beta program.
 She is excited to try it out and see how it can help her and her team.

-**Damn, I am so excited!** Just got an email telling me that I was invited to join beta program for Monada.
+**Damn, I am so excited!** Just got an email telling me that I was invited to join beta program for Wing Cloud.
 Can't wait to see what these guys are up to!
-The email links to https://github.com/monadahq/winglang, so I jump right in and this is what I see...
+The email links to https://github.com/winglang/wing, so I jump right in and this is what I see...

 ---